 Paper Plate Leprechaun

 Lucky for you this smiling Paper Plate Leprechaun is easy and fun to make.
+The kids will enjoy making this craft project to hang on the bulletin board or the fridge at home.

 One piece of green construction paper